Yuri Nikulin: Family

-In 1949 Nikulin met his future spouse, Tatiana Pokroskaya, an equestrian and a student in of Timiryazev Agricultural Academy.
+In 1949, Nikulin met his future spouse, Tatiana Pokroskaya, an equestrian and a student of Timiryazev Agricultural Academy.
 Tatiana brought to the circus a dwarf horse, requested by Karandash.
-During the rehearsal that day Tatiana witnessed Yuri get run over by a horse, suffering a concussion, a fractured clavicle and had almost lost his eye.
-Tatiana visited him in the hospital, in six months they were married.
-Since then she started working in circus, participated in many of his plays, traveled with Nikulin and Shuidin.
+During the rehearsal that day Tatiana witnessed Yuri get run over by a horse, suffer a concussion, a fractured clavicle and almost lose his eye.
+Tatiana visited him in the hospital, and in six months they were married.
+Since then she started working in circus, participated in many of his plays and traveled with Nikulin and Shuidin.
 Tatiana also plays minor roles in several of Nikulin’s films.

 Directorship in Tsvetnoy

 Nikulin was remembered as a person of boundless kindness.
 On a director’s post he rebuilt the Old Circus and established a foundation to help retired circus artists and performers.

-Yuri Nikulin died on 21 August, 1997 and was buried in Novodevichy Cemetery in Moscow.
+Yuri Nikulin died on 21 August 1997 and was buried in Novodevichy Cemetery in Moscow.
 He was succeeded in his office at the Moscow Circus on Tsvetnoy Boulevard by his son Maxim.
 After Nikulin’s death the Old Circus on Tsvetnoy Boulevard was renamed in his honor.
 A bronze monument to Nikulin was placed in front of the circus.